fredrikaverpil/neotest-golang/README.md

   "TSPlayground").
 - `:EditQuery` to open the Live Query Editor (Nvim 0.10+).

-For example, open up a Go test file and then open up a new window side-by side in which you execute `:InspectTree`.
-Here you can now see what the tree-sitter query syntax representation looks like for the Go test file.
+For example, open up a Go test file and then execute `:InspectTree`.
+A new window will appear which shows what the tree-sitter query syntax representation looks like for the Go test file.

-Also open up the editor with `:EditQuery`, so that you can have all three windows opened side-by-side.
+Again, from the Go test file, execute `:EditQuery` to open up the query editor in a separate window.
 In the editor, you can now start creating your syntax query and play around.
 You can paste in queries from `ast.lua` in the editor, to see how the query behaves and highlights parts of your Go test file.